huggingface/blog/hardware-partners-program.md

 ## Follow 🤗 Optimum: a journey to democratize ML production performance
 ### ⚡️State of the Art Hardware
 Optimum will focus on achieving optimal production performance on dedicated hardware, where software and hardware acceleration techniques can be applied for maximum efficiency.
-We will work hand in hand with our Hardware Partners to enable, test and maintain acceleration, and deliver it in an easy and accessible way through Optimum, as we did with Intel and LPOT.
+We will work hand in hand with our Hardware Partners to enable, test and maintain acceleration, and deliver it in an easy and accessible way through Optimum, as we did with Intel and Neural Compressor.
 We will soon announce new Hardware Partners who have joined us on our journey toward Machine Learning efficiency.

 ### 🔮 State-of-the-Art Models